BillyONeal/pevFind/readme.txt

+This is a "frankenstein" batch file helper tool I wrote at the behest of a BleepingComputer.com and TechSupportForum.com contributor known as "sUBs" back when I was in middle/high school.
+It's preserved here in case people want to look at it but in no way should be considered best practices or anything like that :).

 pevFind is under the BSL, for it's code.
-As this file is documentatoin, the BSL is not appropriate.
+As this file is documentation, the BSL is not appropriate.
 Therefore, I am releasing this file in the package under the Creative Commons Attribution 3.0 Unported license.
 For more info,
 see: http://creativecommons.org/licenses/by/3.0/